metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - reworked the conclusion a lot and rewrote the abstract again.
 - references are all messed up -- need to do a much better import to get ref_bibs up to date again.
 - fixing TBAs and revising resubmit letter

+## Wed 28 Jun 2017 14:02:10 BST
+- fixing references today
+- generating almost clean set now -- needed to add quite a few from web; somehow lost them elsewhere.
+Not synced from old laptop?
+- pfaffed a long time with intro, but hopefully it is ready to go in now.